OpenVoiceOS/ovos-docker/README.md

 ### Skill running inside ovos-core container

-The first way is to use the `skills.list` file within the `~/ovos/config/` director, this file will act as a Python `requirements.txt` file.
+The first way is to use the `skills.list` file within the `~/ovos/config/` directory, this file will act as a Python `requirements.txt` file.
 When the `ovos-core` container will start, it will look for this file and install the skills defined in there.

 ```pip
 ovos-skill-volume==0.0.1